andyjessop/crux/packages/query/README.md

 # `@crux/query`

-A tiny and simplified alternative to Redux Toolkit.
+Analternative to Redux Toolkit with a simplified API.

 ## Motivation